 Jarren took a quick glance at his wife with hurt and anger etched on his face.
 He then stood up and walked away.
 He has always been a proud man and not one to show his emotions much- at least not pain and sadness.

 “Michael, I promise to talk about this to you.
 Right now, I want to wait until most of the people are gone so I can have that talk with you.
 Okay?”
 Karena reached out to caress the side of her son’s face.
-She is a private person and doesn’t like talking about herself or her family’s business around people who she feels is not family in that sense.
+She is a private person and doesn’t like talking about herself or her family’s business around people who she feels are not family in that sense.

 “Okay, mom,” Michael said quietly, closing his eyes when his mom planted a kiss on the top of his head.
 He didn’t know how to process it, and since his mom wanted to wait to talk about it, that time may not come anytime soon.
 He patted the head of his Saarloos Wolfdog, Rocko while he stayed at the picnic table deep in his thoughts about his life taken a drastic turn.